- Home

 Procedure for Requesting Approval of a Lease:

 b.
 The Office of the Associate Vice President for Capital Assets and Real Estate is responsible for including but not limited to a copy of the proposed lease agreement, present value calculation, and any other information to justify the lease.
 Annual O&M costs should also be disclosed in the documentation.
+All appropriate approvals are required to be in place prior to signing the lease.

 VII.
 Closeout